Be Aware › Foxes, Red

-The red fox Vulpes vulpes has a wide distribution throughout North America, Europe, and Asia.
-Red fox are common in Utah.
-They are found in open and semi-open habitats, although they occasionally occur in heavily forested areas, cities, and suburban settings.
+The red fox, Vulpes vulpes, has a wide distribution throughout North America, Europe, and Asia.
+Red foxes are common in Utah, and are found in open and semi-open habitats, although they occasionally occur in heavily forested areas, cities, and suburban settings.

 The red fox is a member of the canid family, which includes wolves, coyotes, and domestic dogs.
 Contrary to its name, the red fox is not always red, but can be any shade between red and black.
-The red fox can be distinguished from other fox species by the characteristic white tip on the end of the tail.
+A red fox can be distinguished from other fox species by the characteristic white tip on the end of its tail.

 Foxes are opportunistic omnivores and skilled scavengers.
 They feed mostly on small mammals, insects, amphibians, fish, fruits, berries, nuts, eggs and carrion.